 Rossio Christmas Market Dates

-With free admission, everyone will enjoy the festive atmosphere and live entertainment.
+With free admission, everyone will enjoy the festive atmosphere and live entertainment at the Rossio Christmas Market.

-Take time to browse and shop the charming market stalls selling wonderful gifts and classic toys.
+Take time to browse and shop the market stalls selling wonderful gifts and classic toys.

 Christmas Markets in Lisbon: Campo Pequeno Christmas Market

-Once a bullfighting arena, Sagres Campo Pequeno now hosts special events, concerts, expositions, and exhibitions in this lofty 19th-century space.
+Once a bullfighting arena, Sagres Campo Pequeno now hosts special events, concerts, expositions, and exhibitions in the lofty 19th-century space.

 Campo Pequeno Christmas Market purposefully gathers over 100 artists, artisans, and craftspeople under its distinctive domed roof.